maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## SIOX

 The EVB has two SIOX modules connecting to CPLD.
-You could control LED_CPLD_7 and do loopback test.
+You could control LED_CPLD_7 and do a loopback test.

 ### Linux test
-- Please follow JTAG Master section to program CPLD first
+- Please follow the JTAG Master section to program CPLD first
 - The current nuvoton-npcm845-evb.dts is defined to support 64 input and 64 output of the second siox module, and the ninth output pin is for green LED
 ```
 sgpio2: sgpio@102000 {